typst-community/rowmantic/src/rowtable.typ

   }
 }

+/// If the item is not already an array, wrap it in an array.
 #let asarray(elt) = if type(elt) == array { elt } else { (elt, ) }

 /// Take a sequence (content) and split it into an array by the given separator.
 /// It's split only shallowly, not deeply; the separators must exist in the uppermost sequence's
 /// content.
 ///
-/// - it (content): text or sequence or other content
+/// - it (content): Text or sequence or other content
-/// - sep (str): separator
+/// - sep (str): Separator
 /// - strip-space (bool): Remove leading/trailing spaces from split sequences
 /// -> array
 #let row-split(it, sep: "&", strip-space: true) = {